glendsoza/k8_networking_health/README.md

 Using the [client-go](https://github.com/kubernetes/client-go) package information about the IP's of other KNH pods are obtained and added as peers.
 IP's are updated after each endpoint refresh which may occur due to re-deployment or KNH pods being scaled up or down

-In case coordinator fails to communicate with the pod a post request will me made to configured endpoint with the following payload
+In case coordinator fails to communicate with the pod a post request will be made to configured endpoint with the following payload

 ```
 {